rolfea/dollar-conversion/dev-log.md

 This is a simple enough project to add CI handling without to much overhead, so I might experiment with adding CircleCI or something similar through GitHub.
 This is a *stretch goal*.

+#### Web View

+It might be interesting to create a web UI for this as an experiment.

+#### NPM

+This could be published as a small library to NPM.
+It would be a good experience to get more familiar with that service and all the surrounding infrastructure.

 ## Tech Used